Trustroots/nostroots/README.md

 - how to do profiles?

-## nostroots relay
+## nostroots relay?

-Limited access to the nostroots relay
+Limited access to the nostroots relay?

 - you can only post if you have credentials
 - you can only read if you have credentials, [NIP-42](https://github.com/Trustroots/nostroots/issues/9)